Gratitude Changes Everything

 Why is it so hard to be grateful?

-With COVID 19, we are currently dealing with circumstances, that for many have been very difficult.
+From time to time, all of us deal with difficult circumstances.
 When life is tough, it can make it challenging to remain grateful, but our circumstances don’t determine our gratitude.
 Some people have a great deal of privilege and are very ungrateful, while some who seem to have very little are very grateful.
 Who is more at peace?
 Who is happier?

 But why is it so difficult to be grateful?
 Mostly, it is hard to be grateful, because we don’t pay attention to what is going on around us.
 We are so busy with our lives, jobs and getting things done, we are not present enough to appreciate all we have and all that is going on around us.
 No time is better than now to work on our gratitude.